orpheuslummis/AstaVerde/README.md

 - Platform Owner: Mints new batches of NFTs and manages the auction.
 - Buyers: Bid on and purchase batches of NFTs.

+## Requirements

+Wallet.
+We recommend Metamask to interact with the webapp ETH for transaction fee
+USDC for buying batches

 ## Usage

 Interact with the platform via EcoTradeZone.
 As a Credit Producer, generate and verify carbon offsets, then list them.